 There is no shortage of co-branding partnerships, but several more recent examples demonstrate particularly good natural brand alignment including the adventurous GoPro and Red Bull, luxurious BMW and Louis Vuitton, and fashion-forward Alexander Wang and H&M.

 Brand storytelling uses a familiar communication format to engage consumers at an emotional level.
-Rather than just spew facts and figures, storytelling allows you to weave a memorable tale of who your company is, what you do, how you solve problems, want you value and how you engage and contribute to your community and the public in general.
+Rather than just spew facts and figures, storytelling allows you to weave a memorable tale of who your company is, what you do, how you solve problems, what you value, and how you engage and contribute to your community and the public in general.

 Ready to ramp up your marketing efforts, but unsure of where to begin?
 Reach out to us or check out our complete guide to building an annual marketing plan for any size of business.